jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ### Roots

-The `roots` function finds the roots of a polynomial.
+The `roots` function finds the roots of a polynomial

 ```jldoctest example
 julia> p = Legendre([1,2,2,1])